7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 In terms of the bundled accessories, Donner has included pretty much everything you will need to get started right away.
 You’ll get a quality padded gig bag, digital tuner, comfortable strap, spare strings, picks, and more!
 See below for the full list.

-Notice how the guitar doesn’t have a scratchplate?
-Donner has included one in the package, so you can decide which look you’d like to go for – a nice touch!
+The guitar ships without a scratchplate for a clean aesthetic.
+However, as you might notice in the photo above, I’ve added one!
+This is easy as Donner has included one in the package, so you can decide which look you’d like to go for – a nice touch!

 Psst… Not sure what a scratchplate is?
 Check out my guide to the different parts of the guitar.